Minnesota Criminal Justice Degree Programs

-Minnesota might have a clean image now, but back in the heyday of the Depression-era, St. Paul was a favorite getaway for a who's who of bad guys.
-John Dillinger, Ma Barker, and "Machine Gun" Kelly are just a few who dropped in.
-The city has since cleaned up its act and law enforcement officers are a big part of that.
+Minnesota might have a clean image now, but back in the heyday of the Depression-era, St. Paul was a favorite getaway for a who’s who of bad guys.
+John Dillinger, Ma Barker, and “Machine Gun” Kelly are just a few who dropped in.
+The city has since cleaned up its act and law enforcement officers have played a large part in that.

 Criminal Justice Education in Minnesota

 Whether you want to go to school in the city or stick close to home, you can find a criminal justice program in Minnesota.
 The state has just under 50 programs to choose from for your criminal justice education.
 You’ll find online programs, varied specializations, and even a handful of doctoral programs.
 Some national associations like the American Criminal Justice Association offer scholarships to criminal justice students.
 Homeland security students can also check out the scholarships offered by the Lint Center of National Security Studies, Inc. An example of the degrees you can earn at a Minnesota criminal justice school include the following: